-- Discuss how social media complements and enhances other online (email, advertising, websites, mobile, etc.) and offline (events, protests, voting, etc.) strategies. - Assignment 3: Campaign Social Media Ad Campaign Create a promoted post campaign for your policy campaign on Facebook.
+- Discussion Forum: Post at least 3 times in this week's Discussion Topic.
+The 1st post should be your comments on the weekly readings.
+Focus more on the implications and less on just summarizing the readings.
+The other 2 posts must be substantive replies to posts by other students in the class. - Assignment 3: Campaign Social Media Ad Campaign Create a promoted post campaign for your policy campaign on Facebook.
 Using the Facebook.com/ads self-serve platform, create a promoted post that contains a call to action based on your campaign messaging and targets the audiences outlined in your strategy memo.
 Set the campaign up, but do not pay anything to run it (do not run the campaign).
 Take screen snaps of the set-up screens to include in the assignment (make the images large enough to read in the document you turn in).
-(20% of grade, Due March 22) - Create an image and text for your promoted Facebook post. - The image and text should help to convey a call to action for your campaign (including the text you overlay on the image). - The image, itself, may not include more than 20% text.
-Use the Facebook Image Text Check to check your image. - Post the image and your call to action text on your campaign Facebook page. - o Post as a photo. - Take a screen snap of the post. - Go to Facebook Business (or http://Facebook.com/ads) and go through the process of creating an ad to boost the new post.
+(20% of grade, (due by email before Class #7) - Create an image and text for your promoted Facebook post. - The image and text should help to convey a call to action for your campaign (including the text you overlay on the image). - The image, itself, may not include more than 20% text.
+Use the Facebook Image Text Check to check your image. - Post the image and your call to action text on your campaign Facebook page. - o Post as a photo. - o Take a screen snap of the post. - Go to Facebook Business (or http://Facebook.com/ads) and go through the process of creating an ad to boost the new post.
 Be sure to select targeting options that matches one of your campaign's target audiences and reaches a potential audience of between 100,000 and 999,999 people. - Take a full screen snap of your targeting page after you fill it out. - Do not launch your campaign (that would cost you money) - The memo for this assignment must include an explanation of what you plan to do in your campaign: - Why you wrote the message the way you did, - Who you targeted, and - What you hope to accomplish with the promoted post - Be sure to also include screen snaps IN YOUR MEMO (in the same document) of the ad campaign settings.
 Make sure they are large enough to be read.